Skip to main content

 AUM

-PRINCO manages Princeton's $36.4 billion endowment, the third-largest in the Ivy League.
-When PRINCO was established in 1987, assets were $2.2 billion -- the 20-year average annual return of 9.5 percent tells the compounding story.
-PRINCO runs an outsourced model, partnering with external managers across PE, venture, real assets, and hedge funds.
-Fiscal 2025 return: 11 percent.
+PRINCO manages Princeton's $35.7 billion endowment, the third-largest in the Ivy League.
+When PRINCO was established in 1987, assets were $2.2 billion.
+The 20-year average annual return of 9.5 percent tells the compounding story.
+PRINCO runs an outsourced model, partnering with external managers across PE, venture, real assets, and hedge funds, and posted an 11 percent return in fiscal 2025.

 Focus